bel-ch/bels-blog/data/authors/default.md

 ## Present:

+Arts and culture events planning.
+Writing.
+Independent research.
+Chopping wood and urban farming.
+Currently reading Orthodoxy by GK Chesterton, and Zen and Motorcycle Maintenance by Robert Pirsig.
+And other stuff that I'll keep underwraps for now because I like to maintain some mystery!

 ## Past:

 In past lives I:

 1. Did debate and public speaking on stages around the world.
-2. With little entrepreneurship/innovation experience, I started a non-profit for entrepreneurship and innovation.
-I got to consult cool companies as well as build products and startups.
+2. With little entrepreneurship/innovation experience, I co-founded a non-profit for entrepreneurship and innovation.
+I got to consult cool companies, create fun events, as well as build products.
-3. Made a podcast!
+3. Made a podcast on art, philosophy, social commentary, and literature!
+Actually, it isn't that deep.
+It's just 2-3 hour long chats with people I like about random things.
 4. Was a DeFi girlie @ Intellabridge Tech
 5. Was a finance/swe girlie @ GAF

 ## Future:

+I would like to be able to do a pull up.
+Also go to space!

+The possibilities are endless.